ItzLoonie/TownOfLoonie/README.md

 KNOWN BUGS:

-- Lovers causes Severe Issues with the Game (fixed in update 0.8.4)
 - Cat does just not work at all.
 - Poisoner doesn't replace a Coven
 - Some Roles have double their Cooldown or half their cooldown sometimes.